lzwjava/blog-source/resume.md

 ## Skills

+Note: Experience is different from working experience.
+You may gain a feeling about how familiar these skills are to me.

-* 5 or more years of using experience: Chinese, English, Java, Spring, Algorithm, TDD, Linux, Windows, MacOS, Writing, Database, Redis
+* 5 or more years of experience: Chinese, English, Java, Spring, Algorithm, TDD, Linux, Windows, MacOS, Writing, Database, Redis
-* 3 to 4 years of using experience: C++, iOS, Android, Vue, HTML, CSS, DevOps, Cantonese, Alibaba Cloud
+* 3 to 4 years of experience: C++, iOS, Android, Vue, HTML, CSS, DevOps, Cantonese, Alibaba Cloud
-* 1 to 2 years of using experience: Product Management, PHP, C++, Azure, Kubernetes, Docker, Python, Pivotal Cloud Foundry, Kafka, Network, RTMP streaming, Pascal
+* 1 to 2 years of experience: Product Management, PHP, C++, Azure, Kubernetes, Docker, Python, Pivotal Cloud Foundry, Kafka, Network, RTMP streaming, Pascal
-* less than 1 year of using experience: Hardware, Go, Ruby, Big Data, Machine Learning, Japanese, AWS, ChatGPT, Elasticsearch
+* less than 1 year of experience: Hardware, Go, Ruby, Big Data, Machine Learning, Japanese, AWS, ChatGPT, Elasticsearch

 ## Expectation